TOoSmOotH/Doogie/memory-bank/decisionLog.md

 - **Consequences**: The frontend is now properly served by the FastAPI backend, and the React application can access the authentication context.
 This approach simplifies deployment and development while ensuring proper functionality.
 - **Status**: Accepted

+### DEC-20250311-11
+- **Date**: 2025-03-11
+- **Title**: RAG System Implementation Strategy
+- **Context**: For Phase 2, we needed to implement the core RAG components including document processing, BM25 indexing, vector search, graph-based retrieval, and neural reranking.
+- **Options**:
+  1. Use existing libraries like LangChain or LlamaIndex for all RAG components
+  2. Implement custom solutions for all components from scratch
+  3. Use specialized libraries for each component with custom integration
+- **Decision**: Use specialized libraries for each component with custom integration (Pyserini for BM25, FAISS for vector search, NetworkX for graph-based retrieval, and cross-encoder models for reranking).
+- **Rationale**: This approach provides more control and flexibility than using high-level frameworks while leveraging well-established libraries for specific components.
+It allows for better optimization and customization for our specific needs.
+- **Consequences**: The implementation is more tailored to our requirements and avoids dependencies on high-level frameworks that might change.
+However, it requires more integration work and maintenance.
+- **Status**: Accepted

+### DEC-20250311-12
+- **Date**: 2025-03-11
+- **Title**: Document Chunking Strategy
+- **Context**: Different document types require different chunking strategies for optimal retrieval.
+- **Options**:
+  1. Use a single chunking strategy for all document types
+  2. Implement document type-specific chunking strategies
+  3. Use semantic chunking based on content analysis
+- **Decision**: Implement document type-specific chunking strategies (e.g., heading-based for Markdown/RST, page-based for PDFs, paragraph-based for general text).
+- **Rationale**: Different document types have different structural elements that can be leveraged for more meaningful chunking.
+This approach preserves the logical structure of documents while ensuring chunks are of appropriate size for retrieval.
+- **Consequences**: More complex chunking logic but better retrieval quality.
+The system can now handle various document types more effectively, preserving their semantic structure.
+- **Status**: Accepted

+### DEC-20250311-13
+- **Date**: 2025-03-11
+- **Title**: Authentication Security Enhancements
+- **Context**: The initial authentication system used hardcoded secrets and lacked password reset functionality.
+- **Options**:
+  1. Keep the simple authentication system for development
+  2. Implement environment variable-based secrets and add password reset
+  3. Use a third-party authentication service
+- **Decision**: Implement environment variable-based secrets and add password reset functionality.
+- **Rationale**: This approach improves security while maintaining control over the authentication system.
+Using environment variables for secrets follows security best practices, and password reset is an essential feature for user experience.
+- **Consequences**: More secure authentication system with better user experience.
+The implementation is more complex but provides necessary security features for a production system.
+- **Status**: Accepted

+### DEC-20250311-14
+- **Date**: 2025-03-11
+- **Title**: Pure Python BM25 Implementation
+- **Context**: The application was failing to start due to Pyserini being unable to find the Java JDK, which is required for its BM25 indexing functionality.
+- **Options**:
+  1. Install OpenJDK in the Docker container
+  2. Use a different BM25 implementation that doesn't require Java
+  3. Remove BM25 indexing functionality
+- **Decision**: Replace Pyserini with the pure Python rank_bm25 library for BM25 indexing.
+- **Rationale**: This approach eliminates the Java dependency while maintaining BM25 functionality.
+The rank_bm25 library is a lightweight, pure Python implementation that provides similar functionality without requiring external dependencies like the JDK.
+- **Consequences**: Potentially different performance characteristics compared to Pyserini, but avoids adding a large dependency (JDK) to the Docker image.
+The implementation is simpler and more consistent with the rest of the Python codebase.
+- **Status**: Accepted

+### DEC-20250311-15
+- **Date**: 2025-03-11
+- **Title**: bcrypt Version Compatibility Fix
+- **Context**: The application was encountering an error during user registration due to a compatibility issue between passlib and bcrypt libraries.
+- **Options**:
+  1. Pin bcrypt to a specific version known to work with passlib
+  2. Update passlib to a version compatible with the latest bcrypt
+  3. Replace the authentication system with a different implementation
+- **Decision**: Pin bcrypt to version 4.0.1 in requirements.txt.
+- **Rationale**: This is the simplest and most direct solution to the compatibility issue.
+Version 4.0.1 of bcrypt is known to work well with passlib and doesn't require changes to the existing authentication code.
+- **Consequences**: Ensures proper functionality of the user registration and authentication system.
+May require monitoring for future updates to either library to maintain compatibility.
+- **Status**: Accepted

+### DEC-20250311-16
+- **Date**: 2025-03-11
+- **Title**: Authentication System Enhancements
+- **Context**: The application was encountering 400 Bad Request errors during user registration and login due to incorrect request formatting and schema inconsistencies.
+- **Options**:
+  1. Update frontend authentication requests to match backend expectations
+  2. Modify backend to accept different request formats
+  3. Implement a middleware to handle format conversion
+  4. Enhance schema validation and error logging
+- **Decision**: Implement a comprehensive fix including frontend request formatting, schema improvements, enhanced error logging, and improved error handling.
+- **Rationale**: A multi-faceted approach addresses several potential issues simultaneously.
+The frontend now correctly formats requests, the backend schemas are more consistent and explicit, detailed logging helps identify issues, and specific error messages are properly displayed to users.
+- **Consequences**: Improved reliability and user experience of the authentication system.
+The login now uses form data with the correct Content-Type header for the OAuth2 token endpoint, registration uses JSON with the appropriate Content-Type header, schemas properly validate required fields, and users receive clear feedback about registration issues (such as when an email is already registered).
+- **Status**: Accepted

+### DEC-20250312-01
+- **Date**: 2025-03-12
+- **Title**: Frontend Development Workflow Enhancement
+- **Context**: The current Docker setup doesn't automatically reflect UI changes because the frontend-build container runs once at startup, builds the frontend, and exits.
+This requires manual rebuilds to see UI changes.
+- **Options**:
+  1. Add a dedicated frontend development container with hot reloading
+  2. Implement a manual rebuild process with documented commands
+  3. Modify the build container to use watch mode and stay running
+- **Decision**: Add a dedicated frontend development container with hot reloading (Option 1).
+- **Rationale**: This approach provides the best developer experience by enabling immediate feedback on UI changes.
+It separates development and production builds, allowing for a more efficient workflow while maintaining the existing production build process.
+- **Consequences**: Developers will need to run an additional container during development, but will benefit from immediate UI updates without manual rebuilds.
+The development and production environments remain clearly separated, which helps prevent development-only code from affecting production.
+- **Status**: Accepted

+### DEC-20250312-02
+- **Date**: 2025-03-12
+- **Title**: UI Theme Implementation and Modernization
+- **Context**: The UI theme implementation was inconsistent, with issues in multiple places: the Settings page had components hardcoded with light theme styles, and the index.html file had hardcoded dark theme classes in the body tag.
+Additionally, the overall UI design lacked a modern, professional appearance.
+- **Options**:
+  1. Create a separate theme file with all theme variables
+  2. Update individual components to properly respect the theme context
+  3. Implement a global CSS approach with theme classes
+  4. Completely redesign the UI with a new framework
+- **Decision**: Update individual components to properly respect the theme context, remove hardcoded theme classes, and modernize the UI design with a Claude-inspired interface (Option 2 with UI modernization).
+- **Rationale**: This approach provides an immediate fix without requiring a major refactoring of the theme system or switching frameworks.
+It ensures that all UI components properly check the current theme value and apply appropriate styles, while removing any hardcoded theme classes that would override the theme system.
+The modernized UI design provides a more professional and contemporary look that enhances user experience.
+- **Consequences**: Improved UI consistency with proper dark/light theme support and a more professional appearance.
+The Settings page now correctly displays in dark mode when selected, and the application properly respects the user's theme preference without being overridden by hardcoded classes.
+The updated color scheme, spacing, and component styling create a more modern interface similar to popular AI applications.
+This approach may require similar updates to other components as they are developed.
+- **Status**: Accepted

 ---

 ### DEC-Template